FreeRADIUS/wiki.freeradius.org/building/Building-Ubuntu-packages-from-source.md

 It might also error with more unmet dependencies to be able to build.
 When you run the command to build the package but it errors out with a dependencies/conflict abortion, install them as well.

-In my Ubuntu 16.04 install that meant :
+In my clean Ubuntu 16.04 install that meant :

      sudo apt-get install libcurl4-openssl-dev libcap-dev libgdbm-dev libiodbc2-dev libjson0-dev libkrb5-dev libldap2-dev libpam0g-dev libpcap-dev libperl-dev libmysqlclient-dev libpq-dev libreadline-dev libsasl2-dev libsqlite3-dev libssl-dev libtalloc-dev libwbclient-dev libyubikey-dev libykclient-dev libmemcached-dev libhiredis-dev python-dev samba-dev